qurusales/qurusales.github.io/README.md

 # Introduction #

-This sit is the development site for the Quru marketing website.
-It can be viewed either locally (assuming that you have Jekyll and thus Ruby installed) or via github at http://qurusales.github.io
+This site is the development site for the Quru marketing website.
+It can be viewed either locally (assuming that you have Jekyll and thus Ruby installed) or via github at [http://qurusales.github.io](http://qurusales.github.io).

 #  Installation #